Address: Parque La Pedrera, Villa Mercedes, San Luis, Argentina

 For competitors and officials, the entrance is at the intersection of Ruta Costanera Sur and Mahatma Gandhi, very close to Villa Mercedes Golf Club.

-Find the best hotel and flight deals near to Parque La Pedrera:
+Find the best hotel and room deals near to Parque La Pedrera: